communications-mining

 Note:

-As an alternative to storing the config file locally, you can upload it to Communications Mining and let the EWS appliance fetch it via the Communications Mining API.
-This is described here.
-If both local and remote config files are specified, the appliance will use the local config file.
+Note: As an alternative to storing the config file locally, you can upload it to Communications Mining and let the Exchange Sync App fetch it via the Communications Mining API.
+This is described Store configuration in Communications Mining.
+If both local and remote config files are specified, the appliance uses the local config file.

-You can now create your statefulset and check that everything is running:
+You can now create your StatefulSet and check that everything is running via the following:

 kubectl get sts